Esri/developer-support/web-js/image-service-measure-widget/README.md

 [Live Sample](https://goldenlimit.github.io/image-service-measure-widget/index.html)

-##Usage Notes
+## Usage Notes

-In order to appropriately use this widget to work, it is better to startup the widget once the imageService layer loaded.
+In order to appropriately running this widget, it is better to startup the widget after the imageService layer loaded.

-##How it works:
+## How it works:

 The following snippets highlight the important portions of how to initialize the widget.